stakater/GitWebhookProxy/docs/HOW-TO-MAKE-GWP-WORK.md

 # HOW TO MAKE GWP WORK

-Below are the Steps to create a Git webhook, which can be used with GitwebhookProxy
+Below are the Steps to create a Github webhook, which can be used with GitwebhookProxy

+## Github webhoook

 1. Go to the `Settings` tab of your repository.
 2. Click on `Webhooks` in left sidebar: